 This cockfight was finished.

-Roosters are naturally programmed to attack each other, and they are endowed with weapons for this specific purpose.
-Only the strongest survive, which leeds to a stronger species.
+Roosters attack each other in the wild, in fact they are endowed with natural weapons for this specific purpose.
+Only the strongest survive, creating a stronger species.

 In a perfect, animal-loving world, the birds would be allowed to live long and healthy lives in thick fields of golden sunflowers.
 But that world doesn’t exist, and will never exist.
 Nature never intended for that world to exist.

-The birds are a source of food for Nicaraguans, not pets.
-If they didn’t fight them to the death, they’d just chop off their heads and eat them anyway.
+Chickens are a source of food for Nicaraguans, not pets.
+If they didn’t let them fight, they’d just chop off their heads and eat them anyway.